 This chivalrous group was established by Philip “The Good” to bond his noblemen in sworn allegiance to him – and to exemplify knightly virtues – of which charity was one.

 The Order of the Golden Fleece Ordre de la Toison d'Or required the wearing of the collar of the insignia every day – serving as a constant reminder of the sworn loyalty to the Duke of Burgundy.

 Given Philip the Good’s infatuation with the Crusades, the order was perhaps inspired by the appointment of the twelve Argonauts of mythology who set out with Jason to find the Golden Fleece.

 As there was some commentary about the less than blameworthy activities of Jason and his Argonauts and of their appropriateness as role models for chivalry, the adept Chancellor of the Order, the Bishop of Châlons, gave an official version.
-This changed the origin of the Order of the Golden Fleece to the fleece of Gideon that gathered the dew of heaven, thus giving some sanctity to the recording of a checkered history.
+This changed the origin of the Order of the Golden Fleece to the fleece of Gideon - the same that in legend gathered the dew of heaven - thus giving some sanctity to the recording of a checkered history.

 The term 'Golden Fleece' is still in relative everyday parlance in places such as in the Svaneti region of the country of Georgia where, as was the case once in many parts of the world, a fleece is laid in a lower section of a rivulet to absorb granules of gold washed downriver.